DDS: Decoupled Dynamic Scene-Graph Generation Network: Conclusion

 \section{Conclusion}

-This paper proposes a multi-branch decoupled network for DSG generation.
-The DDS network is comprised of two encoder-decoder based Transformer branches.
-This design enables independent learning of objects and relationships, thus enabling DDS to detect unseen relationship triplets.
-The effectiveness of DDS is demonstrated through extensive experiments with DDS achieving SOTA performance on three benchmark datasets.
+This paper proposes DDS, a multi-branch decoupled network for DSG generation. it is comprised of two encoder-decoder based Transformer branches.
+This design enables independent learning of objects and relationships, thus improving the performance when detecting unseen relationship triplets.
+The effectiveness of DDS is demonstrated through extensive experiments where it achieves SOTA performance on three benchmark datasets.
 Moreover, the conducted ablation studies have provided the motivation and significance for different components of DDS.
-However, while successful compared to the existing works, the quantitative results (Table \ref{tab:map_AG}, \ref{tab:map_hico}, \ref{tab:map_unrel}) show room for improvement in detecting unseen relationship triplets.
+However, while successful compared to the existing works, the quantitative results show room for improvement in detecting unseen relationship triplets.
 Future research will focus on improving DDS for a better generalized DSG generation.